icatalud/dart-sdk-wiki-2/The-checked-in-SDK-in-tools.md

 ## Architectures

 On the linux OS, multiple processor architectures are supported by adding (stripped) binaries of the Dart executable for those architectures, with names like dart-mips and dart-arm, to tools/sdks/linux/dart-sdk/bin.
 The default binary, called dart, is compiled for ia32, and is also used on x64 platforms.
-To use the downloaded SDK, the function CheckedInSdkFixedExecutable() in tools/utils.py must be called at least once, to copy the correct binary to 'dart'.
-If this returns true, then the SDK is working, and CheckedInSdkExecutable() can be used to fetch the executable in subsequent code.
-CheckedInPubPath() and CheckedInSdkPath() can also be used.
+To get the correct executable, the function CheckedInSdkExecutable() in tools/utils.py can be called.
+To check that there is a working executable for your platform, you can call CheckedInSdkCheckExecutable(), which returns true if the found executable is working.
+CheckedInSdkPath() is also available.

 ## Work in Progress